nocejo/trev/README.md

 The rest of the line is taken as a taskwarrior filter --task number(s), report name, tag, bare term... see EXAMPLES below.
 May be not all filters can be correctly interpreted.

-Order is mandatory: if a marking tag is specified it must be issued as the first argument; starting task number can be first (if no marking tag) or second (first is marking tag).
+Argument order is mandatory: if a marking tag is specified it must be issued as the first argument; starting task number can be first (if no marking tag) or second (first is marking tag).
 Filter can go in third, second or first place, depending if none or other(s) argument(s) appear.

 ### EXAMPLES